 - 10 g of honey

-- 50ml of milk
+- 50 ml of milk

 Method

 Dissolve the yeast and sugar in a little warm milk and wait for it to become active.
-This means that it will have to release bubbles, which usually appear on the surface within about 10' , even making a certain effervescent noise.
+This means that it will have to release bubbles, which usually appear on the surface within about 10' , also making a certain effervescent noise.

 When everything is well absorbed, add the butter and knead for at least another 10'-15' until it is perfectly incorporated.

-Put it in a bowl and cover it with cling film.
+Place it in a bowl and cover it with cling film.

 Place it in the lower part of the fridge for 18 hours .
-After this time, bring it back to room temperature for 1 hour , then gently transfer it to the pastry board, rolling it up slightly.
+After this time, bring it back to room temperature for 1 hour , then delicately transfer it to the pastry board, rolling it up slightly.

 The balls must have the same size, to maintain uniform cooking.

-Subsequently, create a mixture of yolk and milk.
+Subsequently, create a mixture of egg yolk and milk.
 Brush evenly, being careful not to overdo it, otherwise the golden coating will be too thick and hard.

-Bake in a preheated static oven at 170° for about 30' .
+Cook in a preheated static oven at 170° for about 30' .

 Enjoy your meal in the name of ancient tradition and family warmth.